• Home

 Core Research Themes

-Signal detection–based models of memory strength, decision criteria, and confidence judgments, with applications to both laboratory tasks and applied settings.
+We develop signal detection–based models of memory strength, decision criteria, and confidence judgments, with applications ranging from controlled laboratory tasks to real-world settings.

 Episodic Memory in the Human Hippocampus